M-earnest/data_managment_os_days_marburg_2024/_sources/content/gin.md

 ## Intro: The Problem at Hand

-Neuroscience is one of the most interdisciplinary fields of research, encompassing various domains—cognitive science, neuroimaging, electrophysiology, computational modeling, and more.
+Neuroscience is one of the most interdisciplinary fields of research, encompassing various domains

+— cognitive science, neuroimaging, electrophysiology, computational modeling, and more.

 Each discipline brings unique methodologies, data modalities, and storage needs.
 This diversity often leads to siloed practices, making collaboration and data reuse unnecisarrly difficult.

 Compounding the issue is the variety of standards — when they exist— and the proprietary formats imposed by commercial tools.
 Let's be clear we can not simply rely on social contracts, i.e. self inforcement practices.

 Social contracts, like the voluntary adoption of the BIDS standard, help align practices within labs or collaborations but fall short of addressing larger, systemic problems.

 To bridge gaps between disciplines or even between labs using different conventions, we need robust technical solutions that embed reproducibility, accessibility, and scalability into data management workflows.

-Neuroscience is a diverse field, compromoised of many disciplines each concerned with different aspects of how the human brain operates.
-This has resulted in a number of different data modalities, storage needs and incorporated standards.
-To bridge the gaps between disciplines (or even differnt lab standards) we can not simply rely on social contracts (e.g. self inforcement of the BIDS standard).
 G-Node or the "German German Neuroinformatics Node (G-Node)" provides their own take on this issue:

 ## The G-Node Approach

 G-Node, or the German Neuroinformatics Node, addresses the systemic challenges in neuroscience data management by providing an ecosystem where data and tools are open, interoperable, and scalable, rather than proprietary, fragemented and dependence forming standards.